Convoy HX 84: Other ships

 Maiden, Trewellard, Kenbane Head, and Fresno were sunk and the tanker San Demetrio damaged, but failing light now allowed the rest of the convoy to escape.
 San Demetrio was abandoned by her crew, but two days later some of the crew, now in lifeboats, sighted San Demetrio, still afloat and still ablaze.
 They reboarded her, got the engines running, and brought her in to port.
 This incident later formed the basis for the script of the film San Demetrio London.
+The largest ship in the convoy, RMS Rangitiki, was straddled by heavy shells but escaped without casualties amongst her 230 crew and 25 passengers, including women and children; her radio officer was able to transmit a warning signal that was picked up and repeated by a station in Long Island.
 Admiral Scheer was only able to sink six of the 38 ships in the convoy.

 Aftermath

-It is debatable that given the unimportance of intercepting a sole merchantman when viewed against that of attacking a 38 ship convoy with negligible protection, that Admiral Scheer would have taken the opportunity to carry out the action that it did with regard to Mopan.

-The time scale that was taken with the interception and subsequent sinking of Mopan, together with that of the successive action against Jervis Bay and Beaverford, may well have played a significant factor in the inability of Krancke to inflict the type of damage on HX 84 as he would have desired.

-Although he failed to warn HX 84 of the direct threat that stood in the convoy's way, nevertheless by ordering the slow and orderly evacuation of Mopan it could well be viewed that Sapsworth played a direct part in delaying the interception of HX 84 by Admiral Scheer.
+The time Admiral Scheer spent to intercept, evacuate and sink Mopan, followed by the actions involving Jervis Bay and Beaverford, undoubtedly enabled HX 84 to escape extensive destruction.
+Though failing to warn HX 84 of the threat, Sapsworth succeeded in delaying an attack on the convoy by ordering the slow and orderly evacuation of Mopan.

+A monument to Jervis Bay was unveiled on 5 November 1941 at Albouy's Point in the City of Hamilton, Bermuda, in front of a Guard of Honour provided by the Royal Marines detachment of HMS Despatch, by Vice Admiral Sir Charles Kennedy-Purvis, Commander-in-Chief of the America and West Indies Station.